On this page

 - Passport-style photographs meeting specifications

-- Full English translation of any foreign language documents
+- Full English translation of any foreign language documents with translator’s signature and contact information

 - At the time of filing, you must submit all evidence and supporting documentation listed in the specific instructions